gopitk/gitaction/azure-self-hosted-runner/README.md

 Click on the "Actions" tab of your repo and then select 'Setup a workflow yourself".
 Here you can copy the sample [Actions spec](azure-spot-self-hosted-actions-template.yaml) (YAML) that you can use and adapt.

 The sample YAML file is annotated.
 But basic steps include:
 * Create a Azure Spot VM on a Nvidia K80 GPU using Azure CLI available in the default free Github runner environment where this step will execute.
-In this example we create the VM with a [Data Science VM](http://aka.ms/dsvm) image that has preinstaleld Nvidia drivers, docker, DL frameworks liek Tensorflow, Pytorch etc. You can choose any other OS image and customize the environment to yoru specific needs.
+In this example we create the VM with a [Data Science VM](http://aka.ms/dsvm) image that has preinstaleld Nvidia drivers, docker, DL frameworks liek Tensorflow, Pytorch etc. You can choose any other OS image and customize the environment to your specific needs.
 * Run an Azure [extension script](https://gist.github.com/gopitk/805d7035217dfd2e81d52d0b109c3349/raw/ce581a3472af54ca3293a16016aec55023ed46a7/installgitactrunners.sh) currently a gist, which installs the Github Action Runners and installs it as a service.
 It also registers itself to Github Actions so you will see a runner instance once this script executes on the newly created VM.
 * Then you can run whatever code like training a model on the self hosted runner that is registered in previous step.
 For simplicity, the command run in this sample is just looking at the GPU status using the "nvidia-smi" command and saving it in a file.